INTER-Mediator/INTER-Mediator/spec/Manual-Tests/SAML-Test.md

 ## Test Procedure

-If you test as following, you need some urls.
+If you test as following, you need some urls and accounts.
 We are going to tell them personally, so please contact the committee.

 Set the SAML is active ($isSAML = true;), but the built-in auth is inactive ($samlWithBuiltInAuth = false;).